Staphylococcus/brain-from-brane/docs/04-information-systems/4a-material-organization-dynamics/4a5-empirical-predictions.md

 - **[R/J/A Model](../../glossary/R.md#repeaterjitteranchor-rja-model) Validation:** The [Engine Threshold Hypothesis (4.a.5.2)](../../glossary/E.md#engine-threshold) and Substrate Pliability Principle (4.a.5.1) help test aspects of the Repeater/Jitter/Anchor model by examining how information patterns are adopted, propagated, and achieve stability in various substrates and under different conditions.
 The "engine" condition, for instance, explores a sophisticated form of repeater with feedback.
 - **[Pathway Emergence](../../glossary/P.md#pathway-emergence) Verification:** The [Engine Threshold Hypothesis](../../glossary/E.md#engine-threshold), by examining the conditions under which active agency emerges from coupling information systems with feedback loops, directly tests aspects of the proposed pathway from simpler informational processes to autopoietic organization.
-- **[BIC Framework](../../05-competitive-dynamics/5e-bio-informational-complex.md) Testing:** The predictions regarding Cross-Substrate Influence and Resonance (4.a.5.4), particularly the emergence of [Bio-Informational Complexes](../../glossary/B.md#bio-informational-complex-bic), provide avenues for testing the BIC formation lifecycle and its characteristics.
+- **[BIC Framework](../../05-competitive-dynamics/5e-bio-informational-complex.md) Testing:** The predictions regarding Cross-Substrate Influence and Resonance (4.a.5.4), particularly the emergence of [Bio-Informational Complexes](../../glossary/B.md#bio-informational-complex-bic), provide avenues for testing the BIC formation lifecycle and its characteristics **via the SAC and RI metrics introduced above**.
 - **[ACAP](../../glossary/A.md#agent-complexity-assessment-protocol-acap) Application:** All hypotheses rely on the [Agent Complexity Assessment Protocol (ACAP)](../../glossary/A.md#agent-complexity-assessment-protocol-acap) for systematic measurement of agency, helping to distinguish between the passive influence of [self-stabilizing information patterns](../../glossary/O.md#outward-stabilization-propensity) (even complex ones) and the active agency of autopoietic systems or BICs.

 These predictions aim to establish falsifiable criteria for understanding how **[self-stabilizing information patterns](../../glossary/O.md#outward-stabilization-propensity)** emerge, exert influence, and contribute to the development of agency, maintaining integration with the broader theoretical structure of Brain from Brane.
 This enables empirical investigation into the nature of these influential patterns and their relationship to active information system dynamics.